Sefford/kor/README.md

 Kor Flavors
 ===========

 * **Kor-Common:** The backbone of the Kor Architecture.
-It is useable, as long as you are willing to implement most of the things.
-It is also a good point to extend the architecture to suit your needs.
+It is useable, but will not work out-of-the box, requiring the developer to implement their own `Executors` and `Interactor` factory.
+It is a good point to extend the architecture to suit your needs.
 * **Kor-Android:** Adds Android extensions for the Kor architecture, providing a LRUCache-based Repository in addition of the basic Map one.
 * **Kor-Retrofit:** Adds extensions for using the [Retrofit Library](https://github.com/square/retrofit).
-Includes the default Strategies oriented to Retrofit, although they can be backported 99% to basic Kor.

 Interesting literature
 ======================